You are currently viewing Gluten Free Holiday Emotions

 Complain about all you can’t do and can’t have — or celebrate what you *do* have.

-You have an answer, damn it!
-Without it, you’d be sick as hell, (if not now, down the road).
 My family has a much healthier me because I’m gluten free.
-I wouldn’t dare take that away from them—or me!
+I wouldn’t dare take that away from them–or from me!
 Nineteen years into this, and the social aspect can still be a challenge, but I have my life.
 I don’t take that for granted.

 Choices.